Tax is assessed on a fiscal-year, self-assessment basis, which may or may not match the calendar year.

 Payment of tax

-Instalment payments on account of both profits tax and minimum notional income tax must be made in the course of the tax year.
+Instalment payments on account of profit tax must be made in the course of the tax year.
 The instalment payments must be made on a monthly basis, beginning in the first month after the due date of filing of the tax returns.

 Penalties derived from tax infractions may be applied by tax authorities, as follows: